LearnEarnFun/Pega-Interview-Concepts/System Administration.md

 ## How you will determine the PEGA License Usage Validation Reports?

-There is a PEGA OOTB usage validaiton access group __uvu:user__.
+There is a PEGA OOTB usage validaton access group __uvu:user__.
 The users pointed to this access group will have a portal that provide the list of different license usage validation reports.